 Another thing to keep in mind when choosing your grommet's shape: how many cables need to fit through the hole you're creating?
 A rectangular or oval grommet will typically be able to handle more cables than a circular style opening.
 The openings of many circular grommets are made to accommodate a single cable, so you'll want to consider that when deciding on a shape.

 The most common opening style for desk grommets is a U-shaped slot on one side, but that is by no means the only opening style available.
 Depending on your needs and your budget, there are several types of opening styles to consider.
 There's the flexible opening, for example, that resembles a sliced pie with flaps that open to allow you to direct multiple cables as you see fit.
 There are hinged-top grommets and grommets with sliding tops that can close or open when desired, and even brush grommets that give some extra protection and help keep cables in place even when disconnected.
 Brush grommets are a bit pricier, so factor that into your thinking.

 Yet another thing to consider when grommet shopping: material.
-Most desk grommets are plastic, but you can also find metal or even wood grommets if you like.
+Most desk grommets are plastic, but you can also find metal or even wood-like grommets in plastic if you like.
 Why opt for a non-plastic grommet?

 One reason is that metal grommets are more durable than plastic grommets.
 But a big part is simply aesthetics.
-Wood grommets can match the décor of your room or the finish of your desktop, and metal grommets feature a number of different stylish finishes that provide a touch of elegance that many may find lacking in a plastic grommet.
+Wood-like grommets can match the décor of your room or the finish of your desktop, and metal grommets feature different stylish finishes that provide a touch of elegance that many may find lacking in a plastic grommet.